-KOUT1 then only the iterations whose numbers are between KOUT1 and KOUT2 are assumed but always KOUT3-1 ones are omitted (KOUT1 is a lower bound, KOUT2 is an upper bound and KOUT3 is a step).
-Similarly if KOUT1>KOUT2 then only the iterations whose numbers are less than KOUT2 or greater then KOUT1 are assumed but always KOUT3-1 ones are omitted.
-If \$KOUT3=0 then no iterations are assumed.
+KOUT2 then only the iterations whose numbers are between KOUT1 and KOUT2 are assumed, but KOUT3-1 ones are always omitted (KOUT1 is a lower bound, KOUT2 is an upper bound and KOUT3 is a step).
+Similarly, if KOUT1>KOUT2, then only the iterations whose numbers are less than KOUT2 or greater then KOUT1 are assumed, but KOUT3-1 ones are always omitted.
+If \$KOUT3=0, then no iterations are assumed.